Who can access my credit report?

-Consumers must give permission for someone to access credit reports.
+Consumers must give permission for their credit report to be accessed.

 The Fair Credit Reporting Act (FCRA) states acceptable reasons for a company to view your credit report.
 Any organization or individual who gets a copy of your report under false pretenses can be sued and subject to criminal prosecution.
 Simply having a good, compelling reason to obtain someone's credit report is not enough, unless it's stated in the FCRA.